kirbycp-g/cloud-hackathons/hacks/pompt-a-thon/solutions.md

 - Speaker Notes: Ask Gemini to write speaker notes for the final slide that anticipates a question about "Account Security" and provides a confident answer.

 > [!NOTE]
-> There is a new feature from Nano Bannana that will beautify the slide.
+> There is a new feature from Nano Banana that will beautify the slide.
 What it does is look at a slide and creates an image of a slide that can be added to the deck.
 This is an image and can't be edited once added to the deck

 ## Challenge 4: The Regional Campaign